 Connecticut

-Businesses based in other states may appoint the Connecticut Secretary of State as their registered agent to operate in Connecticut.
-Any business with a physical Connecticut address can also serve as a registered agent there.
+Out-of-state businesses may appoint the Connecticut Secretary of the State as agent for service of process for certain filings.
+Any business with a physical Connecticut address may serve as an agent within the state.

 Delaware